umutozangorkem06/umutozangorkem06/README.md

 - 💻 **Freelance Developer** (2+ years) & Former **Electrical Engineering Student**
 - 🎮 Passionate about **Game Development**, AI, and C++!

-I'm on a journey to become a **kick-ass Computer Scientist** 🚀.
+I'm on a journey to become a Computer Scientist 🚀.
 I love tinkering with code, learning new things, and breaking (and fixing) stuff along the way.

 ---